bgrozev/flip/README.md

 It's my months or years long setup for a joke.
 When I have the time to build a Flocking Planner you'll be able to FliP/FloP between the two.

-# License
+# Authors and License
 FliP is open-source, licensed under the [Apache 2.0 license](./LICENSE.txt).
+It was created by Boris Grozev.

 # Development
 See the [BUILD.md](./doc/BUILD.md) file for how to develop or build the application.